-On the Serbian side of the border, 89% of the households are being supplied with clean, potable water through the existing waterworks infrastructure, while on the Montenegrin side of the border, due to the fact that households are usually scattered far and wide in the settlements, the percentage of households connected to the water supply network is negligible.
+On the Serbian side of the border, 89% of the households are being supplied with clean, potable water through the existing waterworks infrastructure, while on the Montenegrin side, due to the fact that households are usually scattered far and wide in the settlements, the percentage of households connected to the water supply network is negligible.

 The treatment of household and industrial waste throughout the eligible area is below internationally acceptable standards.
 Municipal waste landfills are full - the legal landfills are overburdened and should be closed.
 In the rural areas in particular, there are many illegal, "wild" garbage dumps.
-On the Serbian side, an initiative has been taken to establish several regional landfills: "Barnjik" for Raška, Novi Pazar and Tutin; and "Banjica" for Priboj, Nova Varoš, Prijepolje and Sjenica.
-Landfill "Duboko" in Užice that cover area of Užice, Bajina Bašta, Požega, Arilje, Čajetina, Kosjerić, Lučane and Ivanjica is open on October 20, 2011.
-Works at the landfill "Duboko" began in 2008.
-The investment of 15.325 million EUR, co - financed by the municipalities that this landfill cover, the Regional Fund for Environmental Protection and loan provided by European Bank for Reconstruction and Development, NIP funds and grants from Swedish Agency for International Development and Cooperation, the French government and the EU.
+On the Serbian side, an initiative has been taken to establish a regional landfill in Uzice.